world-grow/WorldGrow/README.md

 ## News

-- **2025-10-24** — 🚧 Repository initialized.
-The codebase is being prepared for public release; pretrained weights and full training/inference pipelines are planned.
+- **2025-10-27** — 🚧 Paper released and repository initialized.
+The code is being prepared for public release; pretrained weights and full training/inference pipelines are planned.